-In March 2020, the FASB issued Accounting Standards Update ("ASU") 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
-The amendments provide optional guidance for a limited time to ease the potential burden in accounting for reference rate reform.
+In March 2020, the FASB issued ASU 2020-04, which provides optional guidance for a limited time to ease the potential burden in accounting for reference rate reform.
 These amendments are effective immediately and may be applied prospectively to contract modifications made and hedging relationships entered into or evaluated on or before December 31, 2022.
-In March 2021, the intended cessation date of LIBOR in the United States was extended to June 30, 2023.
-Accordingly, ASU 2022-06 defers the expiration date of Topic 848 to December 31, 2024.
+In March 2021, the intended cessation date of the London Inter-Bank Offered Rate ("LIBOR") in the U.S. was extended to June 30, 2023.
+Accordingly, ASU 2022-06 defers the expiration date to December 31, 2024.

-As of December 31, 2022, the Company does not have any debt agreements that utilize LIBOR as one of the alternative applicable rates.
-Therefore, the Company does not believe that the discontinuation of LIBOR will have a material adverse effect on its financial position.
+As of December 31, 2023, the Company does not have any debt agreements that utilize LIBOR as one of the alternative applicable rates.
+Therefore, the discontinuation of LIBOR did not have a material adverse effect on the Company's financial position.